Teaching and learning

 3. Interpreting what you're seeing

+By looking over the data you’ve collected you can spot patterns, strengths, and areas where a child might need some help.
 This might be recognising certain skills emerging in the child, it might be noticing a schema that the child is displaying an interest in, or you might be explaining the thinking behind their actions.

 Reflection point: In your latest observations...

 • Is it clear why you chose to record the observation?
-What learning took place?
-Why was that moment or experience special?

-4. Include what you did too
+4. Include what part you played in the interaction

 It's important to note how you interacted with the child during the event you're observing to show how you're helping to scaffold that child’s play and learning.